swiftlang/swift-evolution/proposals/0311-task-locals.md

 In our current work we discovered a number of special keys which we will be introducing in the future, e.g. to support operating system requirements for tracing calls, authentication or support for novel patterns such as a Swift Concurrency aware `Progress` type.

 Some of those keys will want to make different performance tradeoffs.
-For example, tracing IDs may want to require being propagated in an in-line storage and copied every time to a child task upon `spawn` rather than being lazily accessed on each `get()`.
+For example, tracing IDs may want to require being propagated in an in-line storage and copied every time to a child task upon `spawn` rather than being lazily accessed on each read operation.
 Or certain keys may wish to propagate to child tasks only when called explicitly, so a "don't inherit" propagation policy could be used.

 These configuration options are able to be introduced in binary and source compatible ways to the property wrapper and backing storage.
 The storage requirements for those flags are minimal, and such flags will only ever be created once per specific task-local key.